 Will there still be a 5D mkV DSLR?

-A pro level EOS R camera should be here in 2020, whilst a 1 series style mirrorless may still be a few years off.
+A pro level EOS R camera should be here in 2020, whilst a 1 series style mirrorless could be for 2021.

 Updated Canon EOS R5 information